Secret Sauce and Claim Jumper trails

 spots where the trail threads the needle between boulders.

 For a counterclockwise ride, using Claim Jumper as the

 uphill, the southern side of the Claim Jumper trail forks away

 from Secret Sauce just after you cross Ft Pierce Wash.
 Then it follows the shoulder between the mesa

 and the wash, winding around and dodging boulders.
 After about a mile, it

-begins to climbs uphill to the mesa.
+begins a gradual winding climb uphill to the mesa.